EightFence/community/README.md

-# community
+# Community
-This repository contains the presentations, demo's, videos and other resources we use during our community meetups.
+This repository contains all the presentations, demo's, videos and other resources that we use during our community events.

+##